Buehler's 16 Ks, Beaty's HR help Dodgers beat Rox 4-2 | New Country 923

 The game matched Buehler and German Màrquez, who squared off in Game 163 last year to decide the NL West title, won by the Dodgers.

+“That was a great matchup between two young starting pitchers that are two of the best in baseball,” Rockies manager Bud Black said.
+“They went toe-to-toe.
+Well-pitched by both sides.
+It came down to a fastball in the middle of the plate.”

 Màrquez gave up two runs — one earned — and five hits in eight innings.
-The right-hander struck out eight with no walks.
+The right-hander struck out eight.

-Buehler’s scoreless innings streak ended at 20 when he gave up Nolan Arenado’s homer with two outs in the fourth.
-The streak began in the sixth inning on June 3 in Arizona.

 Blackmon’s 18th homer with two outs in the sixth tied it 2-all.

-Arenado’s 19th homer tied it 1-all in the fourth and came a night after he left the game at Arizona for precautionary reasons with a left big toe contusion.
+Arenado’s 19th homer tied it 1-all and came a night after he left the game at Arizona for precautionary reasons with a left big toe contusion.

+“If I didn’t bump into the wall I think I had a decent chance to catch it,” said Beaty, who played left.

 Chris Taylor’s sacrifice fly scored the Dodgers’ first run in the second.